sh13y/Secure-Chat/README.md

 sh13y

 ---
-*Note: This is a development project and not intended for production use in its current state.*
+*Note: This is a development project and not intended for production use in its current state.
+Also definitely not approved by any secret intelligence agencies... or is it? 🕵️‍♂️*